degensprotocol/degens-contract/docs/protocol.md

 #### Timestamp cancellation

-Every order has a `timestamp` field.
-This is a unix timestamp that is supposed to represent when the order was created, and serves two purposes in the protocol:
+Orders have a `timestamp` field.
+This is a unix timestamp that is supposed to represent when the order was created.

-1. The contract will not process trades on orders with a timestamp in the future.
-This provides a way to publish orders that will only come into effect at a certain time in the future.
-1. Every address has an entry in the `cancelTimestamps` mapping in the contract.
+Participant addresses can have entries in the `cancelTimestamps` mapping in the contract.
 By calling the `cancelAll` function, each address can set its cancel timestamp to the current time.
-Any orders with timestamps earlier than this will be rejected by the contract.
+Any orders with `timestamp`s earlier than this value will be rejected by the contract.

+This provides a way to "bulk" cancel all outstanding orders with a single transaction.

 #### Order group cancellation